arifakhan-adbhuta/AAML-Framework/README.md

 🤝 **Cooperative Ecosystem Outlook**
 The AAML Framework is designed as shared infrastructure for AI safety and governance — its greatest value emerges when all stakeholders participate.

-Technology Leaders: Gain a trusted, verifiable safety layer that accelerates regulatory compliance and builds public trust, without locking them into proprietary silos.
+**Technology Leaders**: Gain a trusted, verifiable safety layer that accelerates regulatory compliance and builds public trust, without locking them into proprietary silos.

-Governments & Regulators: Access a transparent, auditable reference model to inform legislation, oversight, and public policy for AI systems.
+**Governments & Regulators**: Access a transparent, auditable reference model to inform legislation, oversight, and public policy for AI systems.

-Academic & Research Institutions: Use AAML as a living testbed for alignment methodologies, threat models, and governance experiments.
+**Academic & Research Institutions**: Use AAML as a living testbed for alignment methodologies, threat models, and governance experiments.

-Public & Civil Society: Benefit from AI systems that are accountable, transparent, and resilient against manipulation.
+**Public & Civil Society**: Benefit from AI systems that are accountable, transparent, and resilient against manipulation.

 Instead of competing for control over safety standards, stakeholders can co-create a neutral, open backbone — ensuring the benefits of AI are widely distributed, verifiably safe, and future-proofed.